 f.
 We are enclosing herewith a report in "Annexure B" for our opinion onadequacy of internal financial controls system in place in the company and the operatingeffectiveness of such controls;

-(1) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements as referred to in Note 27.04 to the financialstatements.
+(1) The Company has disclosed the impact of pending litigation on its financialposition in its standalone Ind AS financial statements Refer Note 10 to the standalone IndAS financial statements.

-(2) The Company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any and as required on long-termcontracts including derivative contracts.
+(2) The Company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any and as required on long-ter contractsincluding derivative contracts.

 (3) There were no amounts which required to be transferred by the Company to theInvestor Education and Protection Fund.